 What does John 8:12 mean?

-John 8:12 in the King James Version of the Bible reads, "Then spake Jesus again unto them, saying, I am the light of the world: he that followeth me shall not walk in darkness, but shall have the light of life."
-This verse is a powerful statement made by Jesus that carries deep meaning and significance for Christians.
+John 8:12 in the King James Version reads, “Then spake Jesus again unto them, saying, I am the light of the world: he that followeth me shall not walk in darkness, but shall have the light of life.”

 Have questions about John 8:12?